dopeboy/curriculum-2.0/units/8-array-loop/lessons/1-array/README.md

 * How do I find the length of our array?
 * How do I find the last element in our array?
 * How do I find the last element in any array?
+* How do I add one element to our array?

 ### Independent practice ("You do")